Dr. Luke To Subpoena #FreeKesha Protest Organizer For Conspiring To Defame Him

 The latest subpoena, if ordered by the judge, would force Eisele to testify under questioning by lawyers appointed by Dr. Luke.

 “Plaintiffs allege that Ms. Sebert and her representatives closely coordinated with Mr. Eisele to spread Ms. Sebert’s defamatory statements and tarnish Plaintiffs’ reputation.
-Plaintiffs further allege that Ms. Sebert, individually and through her representatives, has breached her contracts with Plaintiffs by, inter alia, encouraging and assisting Mr. Eisele in creating bogus Internet “petitions” and in engaging in other tactics to pressure Sony Music Entertainment to terminate its business with Plaintiffs… As such, Plaintiffs believe that Mr. Eisele has information that is material and necessary to the prosecution of this action and is not reasonably available from any of the parties.”
+Plaintiffs further allege that Ms. Sebert, individually and through her representatives, has breached her contracts with Plaintiffs by, inter alia, encouraging and assisting Mr. Eisele in creating bogus Internet ‘petitions’ and in engaging in other tactics to pressure Sony Music Entertainment to terminate its business with Plaintiffs… As such, Plaintiffs believe that Mr. Eisele has information that is material and necessary to the prosecution of this action and is not reasonably available from any of the parties.”

 Dr. Luke and Kesha have been fighting in New York court since 2014.
 The Sony music producer sued the singer for defamation and she countersued based on her assertions of rape and other abuse.